 - Stand with your feet shoulder-width apart, knees are slightly bent.
 Bend over at the waist being careful not to round your back.

 Movement execution for wide rowing:

-- Pick up the dumbbells from the ground (transverse) up to knee height with your back straight and stretched arms
+- Bring dumbbells to knee height while keeping your back straight and arms extended.